10 Easy Ways to Cut Your Utilities Bill

 2. Let the breeze in

-If the weather is warm enough, leave the windows open so that any breeze outside can waft in.
-This will reduce your need for electric fans or air-conditioning.
+If the weather allows, leave your windows open so that any breeze outside can waft in.
+This will reduce your need for electric fans or air-conditioning in the summer.
+I also feel more connected to the outside world when my windows are open.

 3. Dress up at home

-If the weather is cold, put on an extra sweater instead of turning up the heater.
-I’m amazed by friends who wear T-shirts and shorts indoors during winter.
-You’ll look and feel better when you take the trouble to dress up just slightly even at home.
+If the weather is cold, put on warmer clothes instead of turning up the heater.
+I’m amazed by friends who wear T-shirts and shorts indoors during winter and then blast the heater.
+You’ll also feel better and do better work when you dress up slightly, even at home.

 4. Turn off the computer